srynsh/SWE/SRS.md

 ## [Performance Requirements](#performance-requirements)

 - The system shall support a minimum of 1000 concurrent users during peak usage periods.
-- Response times for critical operations, such as bid placement and auction room creation, shall not exceed 3 seconds under normal load conditions.
+- Response times for critical operations, such as bid placement and auction room creation, shall not exceed 0.5 seconds under normal load conditions.
 - The platform shall be scalable and capable of handling increased user traffic and auction activity without degradation in performance.

 ## [Design Constraints](#design-constraints)

-- The system architecture shall adhere to industry best practices and standards for web application development, including RESTful APIs, MVC architecture, and modular design principles.
-- Compliance with relevant data protection regulations, including GDPR and CCPA, shall be ensured through robust data encryption, access controls, and user consent mechanisms.
+- *Security*: The system shall implement robust security measures to protect user data and prevent unauthorized access.
+- *Fault Tolerance*: The system shall be designed to handle unexpected errors and failures, with appropriate error handling and recovery mechanisms.
+The Auction data for an ongoing auction must be preserved to ensure that the auction can be resumed in case of a server failure.
+- *Prevent Robot Bidding*: The system shall implement mechanisms to prevent robot bidding.

 # [Future Extensions](#future-extensions)